Pokemon-Standards-Consortium/meta/README.md

 ## Publication Candidate
 On a biweekly basis, the list of Working Drafts will be reviewed by the Consortium, and each will be put up for vote to move to Publication Candidate.
 Two days (48 hours) will be given to vote, after which the decision will be made based on a plurality of voting members.
 Once a Publication Candidate, members are encouraged to communicate the documents to their organizations for review.
 ## Finalized Standard
 On a biweekly basis, the list of Finalized Standards will be reviewed by the Consortium, and each will be put up for vote to move to Finalized Standard.
 Seven days (168 hours) will be given to vote, after which the decision will be made based on a plurality of voting members.
-Once a Finalized Standard, the document is considered finished.
-Minor amendments may be made afterwards, starting as late in the process as Working Drafts.
+Once a Finalized Standard, the document is considered finished and ready for use.
+Minor amendments may be proposed afterwards, starting as late in the process as Working Drafts (without assigning a new PSC ID).

 # GitHub structure
 ## standards